KatieHill-Fr-Gr/catseye-backend/README.md

-# catseye - A CAT tool & project management app in one
+# Catseye - A CAT tool & project management app in one
 by Katie Hill